LinetOsoro/project_JS_DR_JR_LO/README.md

 f.
 New investments in U.S. clean energy manufacturing electric vehicles and batteries, and clean power projects have reached over $390 billion dollars.

-## Efforts of management options to use less energy and cope with extreme weather?
+## Efforts to use less energy and cope with extreme weather

 a.
 Renovation of and building new structures: for ventilation, consider the use of centrifugal fans rather than axial fans in applications where possible, as they are more efficient, work better against external wind forces, and are easier to maintain.